MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-enter-external-document-numbers.md

 The following procedure explains how to specify an external document number on a sales order, but similar steps apply to other sales and purchase documents.

-## <a name="to-enter-external-document-numbers-in-a-sales-order" />To enter external document numbers in a sales order
+## <a name="to-enter-external-document-numbers-in-a-sales-order"></a>To enter external document numbers in a sales order

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales Orders**, and then choose the related link.
 2. Select the relevant sales order, and then choose the **Edit** action.